FAQs

 At launch, the Liquid Collective protocol will have support from a diversity of industry leading-node operators.
 Additionally, it is anticipated that the number of node operators will continue to grow over time as more node operators collaborate join Liquid Collective.

-Liquid Collective launched with an initial set of enterprise-grade, security-focused Node Operators including Figment, Coinbase Cloud, and Staked.
+Liquid Collective launched with an initial set of enterprise-grade, security-focused Node Operators including Figment, Coinbase Cloud, Staked, and Blockdaemon.
 The stake is distributed across Node Operators in a round-robin manner so that the Liquid Collective protocol is supported by a broad and dispersed active validator set.

 LsETH is a fully composable ERC-20 token following the cToken model.
 As integrations are built, you will be able to: